Arvinrjb/Server-Monitoring/README.md

 # Introduction
 This is a server monitoring tool designed for both personal and organizational use.

+## Attention: This project is still under development and has quite a few bugs; I am currently working on fixing them, adding new features, and finalizing the documentation.

 ## Features
 - Monitor one or multiple servers
 - View current server status